 Step Ten – Never put off to tomorrow what you can do today

-How many times have you meant to do something and then never got around to doing it whatever it was?
+How many times have you meant to do something and then never got around to it, whatever it was?
 Laziness drains your confidence and your potential for a positive life.
-Sure, we all need to slob out sometimes but you know that’s not what I really mean.
-“I’ll start my diet tomorrow”,” I’ll sort that out later” or “one more day won’t hurt” For many people tomorrow never comes and putting things off is really one more excuse to avoid making the most of life and of your chances.
+We all need to slob out sometimes but you know that’s not what I really mean.
+“I’ll start my diet tomorrow”,” I’ll sort that out later” or “one more day won’t hurt” For many people tomorrow never comes and putting things off is one more excuse to avoid making the most of life and of your chances.
 If it helps you, organise a reward and get a friend to support you.
-If you are one of those people who is more motivated to take action to avoid something you don’t like then make a pledge that if you do not follow through on an action you will donate some money to one of your least favourite causes.
+If you are one of those people who is more motivated to take action to avoid something you don’t like make a pledge that if you do not follow through on an action you will donate some money to one of your least favourite causes.
 Motivation is an individual thing and you need to find the method that works best for you.